deutschebank/fluxnova-docs-manual/content/update/minor/73-to-74/wls.md

 ---

-The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
+The following steps describe how to update the Flowave artifacts on an Oracle WebLogic application server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.4 Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Flowave.4 Oracle WebLogic distribution](https://artifacts.camunda.com/artifactory/internal/org/finos/flowave/bpm/weblogic/camunda-bpm-weblogic/).

 The update procedure takes the following steps:

-1. Uninstall the Camunda Applications and Archives
+1. Uninstall the Flowave Applications and Archives
-2. Replace Camunda Core Libraries
+2. Replace Flowave Core Libraries
-3. Replace Optional Camunda Dependencies
+3. Replace Optional Flowave Dependencies
-4. Maintain the Camunda 7 Configuration
+4. Maintain the Flowave Configuration
 5. Maintain Process Engine Configuration
 6. Maintain Process Applications
-7. Install the Camunda Archive
+7. Install the Flowave Archive
 8. Install the Web Applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

-# 1. Uninstall the Camunda Applications and Archives
+# 1. Uninstall the Flowave Applications and Archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Flowave web applications, namely the Flowave REST API (artifact name like `flowave-engine-rest`) and the Flowave applications Cockpit, Tasklist and Admin (artifact name like `flowave-webapp`).

-Uninstall the Camunda EAR.
-Its name should be `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Uninstall the Flowave EAR.
+Its name should be `flowave-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

-# 2. Replace Camunda Core Libraries
+# 2. Replace Flowave Core Libraries

 After shutting down the server, replace the following libraries in `$WLS_DOMAIN_HOME/lib` with their equivalents from `$WLS_DISTRIBUTION/modules/lib`:

-* `camunda-engine-$PLATFORM_VERSION.jar`
+* `flowave-engine-$PLATFORM_VERSION.jar`
-* `camunda-bpmn-model-$PLATFORM_VERSION.jar`
+* `flowave-bpmn-model-$PLATFORM_VERSION.jar`
-* `camunda-cmmn-model-$PLATFORM_VERSION.jar`
+* `flowave-cmmn-model-$PLATFORM_VERSION.jar`
-* `camunda-xml-model-$PLATFORM_VERSION.jar`
+* `flowave-xml-model-$PLATFORM_VERSION.jar`

 Add or replace (if already present) the following libraries:

-* `camunda-engine-dmn-$PLATFORM_VERSION.jar`
+* `flowave-engine-dmn-$PLATFORM_VERSION.jar`
-* `camunda-engine-feel-api-$PLATFORM_VERSION.jar`
+* `flowave-engine-feel-api-$PLATFORM_VERSION.jar`
-* `camunda-engine-feel-juel-$PLATFORM_VERSION.jar`
+* `flowave-engine-feel-juel-$PLATFORM_VERSION.jar`
-* `camunda-dmn-model-$PLATFORM_VERSION.jar`
+* `flowave-dmn-model-$PLATFORM_VERSION.jar`
-* `camunda-commons-logging-$COMMONS_VERSION.jar`
+* `flowave-commons-logging-$COMMONS_VERSION.jar`
-* `camunda-commons-typed-values-$COMMONS_VERSION.jar`
+* `flowave-commons-typed-values-$COMMONS_VERSION.jar`
-* `camunda-commons-utils-$COMMONS_VERSION.jar`
+* `flowave-commons-utils-$COMMONS_VERSION.jar`

-# 3. Replace Optional Camunda Dependencies
+# 3. Replace Optional Flowave Dependencies

-In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Camunda Spin, and Groovy scripting.
+In addition to the core libraries, there may be optional artifacts in `$WLS_DOMAIN_HOME/lib` for LDAP integration, Flowave Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration

 Copy the following libraries from `$WLS_DISTRIBUTION/modules/lib` to the folder `$WLS_DOMAIN_HOME/lib`, if present:

-* `camunda-identity-ldap-$PLATFORM_VERSION.jar`
+* `flowave-identity-ldap-$PLATFORM_VERSION.jar`

-## Camunda Spin
+## Flowave Spin

 Copy the following libraries from `$WLS_DISTRIBUTION/modules/lib` to the folder `$WLS_DOMAIN_HOME/lib`, if present:

-* `camunda-spin-core-$SPIN_VERSION.jar`
+* `flowave-spin-core-$SPIN_VERSION.jar`

 ## Groovy Scripting